 The restaurant that was open during our stay was on the 8th floor of the hotel.
 The views over the sea and Albufeira were great to be honest.
 The girls are pretty fixed about their meal times so we were at the restaurant as soon as it opened for most sittings and got a great table.
 The staff in the restaurant were a lot more friendly and helpful than at the poolside snack bar.

-The food choices were limited and the standard OK.
+The Monica Isabel Beach Club food choices were limited and I’d describe the standard as OK.
 There was pasta, rice and potatoes every day and also chips for the kids.
 The vegetarian option seemed to be some variation on vegetables and cheese most days.
 There would also be a meat and fish option as well.
 There was also freshly cooked meat on the griddle everyday.
-There was also a fresh salad bar.
+For those that like a fresh salad bar, there was one at lunch and dinner.

 For pudding you could choose from cakes, mousse, rice pudding, jelly, tinned fruit and ice cream.
 The kids pretty much ate fruit and jelly most days.

-It also suggested to me that the hotel was more than aware there was an issue with Norovirus at the hotel, but they made several attempts to brush it under the carpet.
+It also suggested to me that the hotel Monica Isabel Algarve was more than aware there was an issue with Norovirus at the hotel, but they made several attempts to brush it under the carpet.
 One member of staff said to me a couple of times that there was something going around Albufeira causing the problem.
-Even if that was the case, the hotel were not managing the issue effectively in the hotel.
+Even if that was the case, the Monica Isabel Beach Resort were not managing the issue effectively in the hotel.

-We could get WiFi in the reception and by the pool at the Monica Isabel Beach Club.
+We could get WiFi in the reception and by the pool at the Monica Isabel Beach Club Albufeira.
 We had read online we could buy WiFi access for our rooms, but this wasn’t available in our studio apartment.
 The WiFi in the communal areas was fast though for us given the amount of people that were online while we were there.
-I couldn’t comment on what it would be like when the hotel was busy.
+I couldn’t comment on what it would be like when the Monica Isabel Hotel Beach Club was busy.

 There were a lot of sofas in reception and we were comfortable here when we needed to access the internet.